cscashby/home-automation-fork/modules/Email/readme.md

-Note that the `mail` command has to be defined in {z-way-server home}/automation/.syscommands file
+Note that the `echo` and `mail` commands have to be defined in {z-way-server home}/automation/.syscommands file